nbeaver/why-linux-is-better/why-linux-is-better.rst

 In addition, using GUIs for configuration makes user support and documentation significantly more time-consuming.
 Text is easier to automate, store, transmit, and search for than screenshots or ad-hoc notations like Tools -> Options -> General Options -> ...

+..
+TODO: discuss specific comparisons of fixing comparable configuration issue on Linux and Windows.

 The emphasis on textuality also makes diagnosing problems easier.
 For example, want to see which displays you're connected to?
 Run ``xrandr``.